adriancretu/beacons-android/README.md

 keep a copy of it too, to allow GATT-based beacon unlocking).

 ```
-// create and start a beacon used to advertise conneectable mode
+// create and start a temporary beacon used to advertise conneectable mode
 mPivotBeacon = new EddystoneURL("http://cf.physical-web.org");
 Beacons.add(mPivotBeacon);